 June 17, 2020

-A recent wave of police brutality in North American cities, including the killings of George Floyd, Tony McDade, and Breonna Taylor, and most recently Rayshard Brooks, in the United States, has ignited what we might consider a global uprising against anti-Black racism and police brutality.
+A recent wave of police brutality in North American cities, including the killings of George Floyd, Tony McDade, and Breonna Taylor, and most recently Rayshard Brooks, has ignited what we might consider a global uprising against anti-Black racism and police brutality.
 Loren March examines how white supremacy is deeply entangled with housing in the Canadian context, and how can we move towards an anti-racist housing agenda.

 2019/2020 Urban Challenge Progress